splunk/splunk-sdk-python/README.md

 technology used by the Splunk product to build exciting new applications that are enabled by Splunk's unique capabilities.

 ## License

 The Splunk Software Development Kit for Python is licensed under the Apache License 2.0.
 Details can be found in the file LICENSE.

-## This SDK is a Preview Release

-1. This Preview release a pre-beta release.
-There will also be a beta release prior to a general release.
-It is incomplete and may have bugs.

-2. The Apache license only applies to the SDK and no other Software provided by Splunk.

-3. Splunk in using the Apache license is not providing any warranties, indemnification or accepting any liabilities  with the Preview SDK.

-4. Splunk is not accepting any Contributions to the Preview release of the SDK.
-    All Contributions during the Preview SDK will be returned without review.

 ## Getting Started